enfence/remote-exec/README.md

   timeout     Integer         # default: 60
   input       String          #
-  interactive boolean         # default: false
+  interactive boolean         # default: false request_pty boolean         # default: false

-  not_if_remote   String, Array # Remotely executed shell guard command like not_if only_if_remote  String, Array # Remotely executed shell guard command like only_if
+  not_if_remote String, Array, Hash # Remotely executed shell guard command like not_if only_if_remote String, Array, Hash # Remotely executed shell guard command like only_if

   action    Symbol            # defaults to :run end